-|An Assessment of Parents' Awareness about Their Child's Congenital Heart Disease|
+|Assessment of Parents' Awareness about Their Child's Congenital Heart Disease|

-|Maryam Moradian1, Mohammad Rafie Khorgami1, Shahin Kakavand1, Nazanin Pishdadian1, Maryam Lotfisetan1, Fatemeh Adelag1, Behshid Ghadrdoost1, Shamsi Ghaffari2|
+|Maryam Moradian1, Mohammad Rafe Khorgami1, Shahin Kakavand1, Nazanin Pishdadian1, Maryam Lotf Setan1, 1, Fatemeh Adelag1, Behshid Ghadrdoost1, Shamsi Ghaffari2|

-|1Rajaie Cardiovascular Medical and Research Center; Iran University of Medical Sciences, Tehran, Ira
+|1Rajaie Cardiovascular Medical and Research Center, Iran University of Medical Sciences, Tehran, Iran

 2Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 2021 times

 Downloaded : 899 times.

-Keywords : Awareness, knowledge, Congenital Heart Disease
+Keywords : Awareness, Knowledge, Congenital Heart Disease

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Material and Methods:Parents’ information of 104 children referred to the outpatient clinic was collected in a questionnaire.
-The questionnaire contained five questions including; awareness of the name of the child’s heart disease, the ability to indicate the location of the disease on a schematic image of the heart, knowledge of the symptoms of heart disease, awareness of the causes of CHD and the importance of children’s oral hygiene.
+Materials and Methods: Given the aim of the study, parents’ information of 104 children who were referred to the outpatient clinic was collected by a questionnaire.
+The instrument contained fve questions regarding the awareness of the name of the child’s heart disease, the ability to indicate the location of the disease on a schematic image of the heart, the knowledge of the symptoms of the heart disease, the awareness of the causes of CHD, and the importance of children’s oral hygiene.